bazelbuild/continuous-integration/docs/ci-playbook.md

     1. Wait until the script has finished.
 At one point the VM will be rebooted, so the script has to open the remote connection again.
 This might take a long time.
     1. Login into the Google Cloud Console and check that the created images are no longer busy.
 Make sure to select the project that matches the image (e.g. `bazel-public` for `trusted` images, `bazel-untrusted` for "normal" images).
     1. If something fails, you can always run `create_images` again.
-1. Deploy CI workers with the newly created image by running `python3.6 create_instances.py --local_config`.
+1. Deploy CI workers with the newly created image by running `python3.6 create_instances.py --local_config <instance_group1> <instance_group2> <...>`.
+The available instances group names can be found in the [configuration file](https://github.com/bazelbuild/continuous-integration/blob/master/buildkite/instances.yml).
+For Windows you would usually pass `bk-windows-java8 bk-trusted-windows-java8` to the script.

 ### Linux